paularodr/FlexibleBudgetRMAB/README.md

 - **Immediate recovery**: Models maintenance-style RMAB problems.
 Each arm corresponds to one item that gradually decays over time, and intervention is guarantee to restore that item to peak condition
 - **Two-state process**: Models approaches in health intervention planning such as maternal health care.
 This domain models an entity with two states, a *good* and a *bad* state, with reward 1 for each arm in the good state and 0 for the bad state.

-The main file to run the algorithms and baselines on each experimental domain is `run_experiments.py`.
+The main file to run the algorithms and baselines on each experimental domain with the hyperparameters indicated in the Appendix is `run_experiments.py`.
 Details on the parameters can be found by running `python3 run_experiments.py --help`

+For example, to run all algorithms on the drop out state domain with *F=2* and *H=30* as in Figure 2 of the paper run:
+`python3 run_experiments.py --seed seed --domain dropOutState --F 2 --H 30 --N 10 --S 3 --niters 50 100 200`

 #### To install follow these directions (generic version):